Lesson Plan - Get It!

 Explore the geography, history, and culture of the Midwest!

-Watch this short The_States_of_the_Midwest_and_Great_Plains_Region video, from Charlie Bliss, about the Midwest.
+Watch this short video about the Great Plains.
 Take notes as you watch this video as well as the other videos in the lesson.
-Continue your notetaking as you read the articles as well:
+Continue your notetaking as you read the articles as well.

 In addition to the flatlands, the Midwest has many natural and manmade bodies of water.
 Minnesota, in fact, has over 10,000 lakes, and the Midwest is home to the massive Great Lakes.

 The Midwest climate has long, cold winters, and very hot summers.
 This climate, however, is perfect for cultivating crops.

 Check out what this Midwestern United States link at the New World Encyclopedia site has to say about the geography of the Midwest.
 Read the first three sections: the introduction, "Geography," and "Physical features."

 Watch The Midwest: Landforms and Manmade Features, from Studies Weekly, to learn more about the physical features of this region: